jtorral/patroniTraining/README.md

     cebc84bd6d4d9d4b, started, pgha3, http://192.168.50.12:2380, http://192.168.50.12:2379, false

-## Check etcd status
+## Check the etcd status

-We can also check the status of etcd using the ENDPOINTS environment variable we exported earlier.
+We can also check the status of etcd using the **ENDPOINTS** environment variable we exported earlier.

-Remember, when you ran etcdSetup.sh, it should have been generated an output with the needed export command.
+Remember, when you ran etcdSetup.sh, it should have generated an output with the needed export command.

      export ENDPOINTS="pgha1:2380,pgha2:2380,pgha3:2380,pgha4:2380,pgha5:2380"

-Check the etcd status
+Again. consider adding it to your .profile for sourcing.

     etcdctl --write-out=table --endpoints=$ENDPOINTS endpoint status

     +------------+------------------+---------+---------+-----------+------------+-----------+------------+--------------------+--------+
     |  ENDPOINT  |        ID        | VERSION | DB SIZE | IS LEADER | IS LEARNER | RAFT TERM | RAFT INDEX | RAFT APPLIED INDEX | ERRORS |
     +------------+------------------+---------+---------+-----------+------------+-----------+------------+--------------------+--------+